Jerry Lawson video

 Scratch presentation

-The reflection will answer these questions:
+Your reflection will analyze and evaluate these questions:

 Briefly answer, please: